 Identity theft also comes under the general umbrella of a Theft crime.
 In addition to the severe possible criminal penalties associated with the Illinois crime of Identity Theft, it's a crime involving truth and dishonesty and it's the kind of crime that if it ever comes up in a background search could make it very difficult, if not impossible, to get a job.
 Because of the serious consequences involved with a criminal charge of Identity Theft in Illinois, it is critical that you hire an Identity Theft attorney, like James Dimeas, that has the extensive experience with such a difficult and complicated crime so as to give you the best chance of winning your case and keeping it off of your record.Call Nationally Recognized Identity Theft Lawyer James Dimeas to Discuss Your Illinois Identity Theft Criminal Case

 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
 James Dimeas was recognized as a "Best DUI Attorney."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any Identity Theft lawyer in the United States.
+AVVO rates James Dimeas as "Superb", 10 out of 10, the highest rating possible for any Identity Theft lawyer in the United States.
 James Dimeas is a leading Identity Theft criminal defense attorney.